Software Development is a Trade

 From day 1, they came to work knowing Git, how to use their IDE (shortcuts, etc.), the basics of typical Agile-like practices and had practical experience building web applications.

 Yes, a Survivorship Bias is at play here - not everyone "made it".
-However, the other fellow students who found the software wasn't for them only took 3-6 months of their lives learning this instead of 3-10 years getting a degree.
+However, their fellow students who found that software wasn't for them only took 3-6 months of their lives learning it instead of 3-10 years to get a degree.

 And that's much closer to how an apprenticeship works: some study, followed by lots of hands-on experience, followed by more study, and so on until you're a professional.